the-mold/leetcode/templates.md

 Brainstorm Before Coding: Take a minute to list out potential edge cases for the specific problem.
 This shows you're thinking ahead.
 Handle Upfront: Often, you can check for simple edge cases (like an empty input) at the very beginning of your function.
 This can simplify the main logic.
 Test Your Solution: After writing your code, mentally walk through it with your brainstormed edge cases to see if it holds up.
 For instance, trace your pointers with an empty array or a single-element array.
+4. Intervals
+- are they sorted?
+- are all values are valid?